rodolfovictor/rockverse/docs/source/install.rst

     print_procs()
     print("Threading layer chosen: %s" % threading_layer())

-You should see something similar to
+You should see something similar to this (number of processes depend on your machine):

 .. code-block:: sh